The Royal Canadian Family Circus came to Vancouver in 2018 with acrobats, horses and other performers in Abbotsford, Richmond, Surrey and Tsawwassen.

 The show offers a modern, family-focused version of the traditional circus experience and showcases an international collection of top-rate circus performers.

-In 2018 its SPECTAC! tour features no exotic animals or endangered species, which is great!
-There are amazingly-talented horses, but no lions, tigers or elephants.
+In 2018 its SPECTAC! tour featured no exotic animals or endangered species, which was great!
+There were amazingly-talented horses, but no lions, tigers or elephants.